-- 3.19 Test for polarity of coin current. ((CN) and (CR) relays in test circuit involved.) - 3.20 Test for potential of message register current, ((R) and (BX) relays involved.) - 3.21 Test for registration on tip or ring party. ((R), (WD), (WD-1), and (WD-2) relays involved.) - 3.22 Test for trunk make busy ground through switch cam and for telk selection ground. - 3.23 The test circuit is arranged to select and test any line finder and District Selector by use of a particular circuit feature. ((PC), (ST), (STP) keys, Dial; (SS), (SS-1) and (PUL) relays involved.) - 3.24 The test circuit is arranged to indicate the position of the Master, Group, Connector and Class selectors by means of lamps which are lighted under control of the (LP) lamp key.
-(The particular District to which the test circuit is connected is indicated by the use of a translating chart.) - 3.25 The test circuit will indicate by lamps the class of test in progress. ((T-1), (T-2) or (T-3) lamps involved.) - 3.26 The test circuit is arranged to distinguish between busy and idle selectors and to wait for a selector to become idle, after which it will proceed with the test. ((DB) and (IDL) relays involved.) - 3.27 A pass busy key is provided to cause the testing circuit to pass district selectors at the time it is testing for busy.
+- 5.19 Test for pelarity of coin current. ((CN) and (CR) relays in test circuit involved). - 5.20 Test for potential of message register current. ((R) and (BX) relays involved). - 5.21 Test for registration on tip or ring party. ((R), (WD), (WD-1) and (WD-2) relays involved). - 5.22 Test for trunk make busy ground through switch came - 5.25 The test circuit is arranged to select and test any line finder and District Selector by use of a particular circuit feature.

+((PC), (ST), (STP) keys, Dial; (SS), (SS-1) and (PUL) relays involved). - S.24 The test circuit is arranged to indicate the position of the Master, Group, Connector and Class selectors by means of lamps which are lighted under control of the (LP) lamp key.
+(The partieu-lar District to which the test circuit is connected is indicated by the use of a translating chart). - 5.25 The test circuit will indicate by lamps the class of test in progress. { (T-1), (T-2) or (T-3) lamps involved). - 5.26 The test circuit is arranged to distinguish between busy and idle selectors and to wait for a selector to become idle, after which it will proceed with the test. ((DB) and (IDL) relays involved). - 3.27 A pass busy key is provided to cause the testing circuit to pass district selectors at the time it is testing for busy.
 This pass busy key will cause circuit to advance by the district leaving a meter record.
-(PB) key; (DB-1) relay and (BSY register involved.) - 3.28 The test circuit will give an alarm when trouble is encountered.
+(PB) key; (DB-1) relay and (BSY) register involved). - 5.28 The test circuit will give an alarm when trouble is encountered.
 An alarm will also be given after a suitable interval in the event that a selector remains busy for too long an interval when the test circuit is waiting to seize it.
-This will be with the pass busy key in a normal position. - Registers are provided to record the various conditions that a test circuit has encountered and to dedicate the performance of the test circuit ((ST), (CT), (ESY) and (TEL) meters involved.)
+This will be with the pass busy key in a normal position. - Registers are provided to record the various conditions that a test circuit has encountered and to indicate the performance of the test circuit. ((ST), (CT), (BSY) and (TEL) meters involved).